april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- Solved bug in `constString::extract_float` and `constString::extract_double`
+  methods.

 ### C/C++

+- Added `basics` namespace which stores almost all C/C++ code in `basics` packages.
+- Simplified read/write of matrices using the new `StreamInterface` objects.
+- Added new `StreamInterface` for input/output operations, with specializations for C files, C strings, Lua strings, GZIP files, ZIP files.
+Other specializations are easier to implement in the future.
 - `Image` class code has been reviewed to be more coherent with current `Matrix` class implementation.